Efficient Software Architecture

 - The process generates so much output (too verbose) that the developers either don’t have time to read the docs or experience Information Overload: they have so much information that it’s actually harder to understand the foundations and to make decisions about the system (see Information Overload).

 As you can see, this is yet another example that extremes are wrong: you can find problems with and without a Software Architecture process.
 What I aim to achieve with this book is that you find a sweet spot in between: you can configure your own lightweight Process, try it, and adapt it until it works for you.

 In Software Architecture, a good process can help us remove all the extra effort required for repetitive tasks such as:

 - Where do I place this design document?
 What should I include there?
 Which tools do I have?

 - How many tests does this code require?
 Do I need to document it?
 Who do I need to ask to include this extra library?

 - Who should I invite for a design meeting?
 Do we really need a meeting?
 What should I include on the agenda?

 - I have a problem to solve in code that looks like a boilerplate task, do we have conventions to solve it?
 Can I reuse a common pattern?

 Sometimes we don’t notice how much time takes, as a whole group, thinking about this kind of questions.
 However, when you agree on these basic rules and patterns, you can focus on real, creative and fulfilling work.
 The reasons are simple:

-- You know where to find the trace of previous actions (e.g. docs), and what is its content.
+- Everybody knows where to find the outcome from previous actions (e.g. docs), and they can reuse it.